 - Drain water and set aside.
 In a small bowl, mix together sugars, cinnamon, nutmeg, and flour, and set aside.

 - Preheat oven to 350°F. Roll out the dough: generously flour flat surface and both sides of the dough.

 - Roll out to 1/4″ thick.
 Place in pie pan.
 Pour apples into pan.

 - Add butter pieces, spread out on top of apples.
 Pour sugar mixture over apples.

 - Roll out top crust and place over apples.
 Trim edges so there is about 1/2″ of dough hanging over edge of pan.
 Fold dough under and pinch to seal.

 - Cut several slits in the top crust to vent steam while baking.
 In a small bowl, mix egg yolk, sour cream, and water, and paint over top crust.

-- Place pie in preheated 350° oven for 35 to 40 minutes until crust is golden brown.
+- Place pie in oven and bake for 35 to 40 minutes, until crust is golden brown.
 Remove from oven and place on cooling rack.